DjangoGirls/tutorial/intro_to_command_line/README.md

 ## Prompt

-You know should see a white or black window that is waiting for your commands.
+You now should see a white or black window that is waiting for your commands.

 If you're on Mac or Linux, you probably see `$`, just like this: